osamajaved07/Note-App/README.md

 Get the APK file from the [apk_folder](https://github.com/osamajaved07/Notes-App/tree/master/apk_folder).

 ## Features
+"Tired of forgetting information and getting lost in a mess of sticky notes?
+Refresh the way you keep track with Notes App.
+A simple tool for creating, editing, or deleting notes with just a few clicks.
+It's your memory aid, always at your fingertips.
+Give a try now and experience an organized way of managing notes."
 - Add **notes**.
 - Edit your **notes**.
 - Delete your **notes**.